 The best option for masking the smell of pet urine is an enzyme spray.
 Enzyme sprays attack and remove pet urine from carpet, which also eliminates the smell.

 Neutralizing the smell is only part of the treatment.
 You also need to treat the stain.
 Even if do not see a spot right after the accident, one can develop over time.
 Urine has a bleaching effect.
 If you do not remove pet urine from the carpet, it will cause fading.

 Soak up as much of the liquid as possible.
 Use a commercial spot cleaner (found at the store with the cleaning supplies) to treat the area.
 Follow the directions from the manufacturer carefully.
-Do NOT forget to test a small section of carpet in an out of the way place, like a closet.
+You can test a small section of carpet in an out of the way place, like a closet.
 Once the spot has been cleaned, don’t forget to spray your enzyme cleaner.
 Without extraction, there is no way to remove all the pet urine from the carpet.